What Is Email Spoofing?

 Email spoofing is a technique where a cybercriminal sends an email to a business employee using a forged email address.
 A spoofed email looks like it is from a trusted source, like a government agency or a recipient’s coworker, when in a real sense, it is from a hacker or a corrupted computer.
 Email spoofing aims to get recipients to open a spoofed email or respond to a solicitation that comes with it.

-Since numerous spoofed emails are sent daily, many are easy to spot.
-This is because they typically contain the following:
+Since numerous spoofed emails are sent daily, many are easy to spot if you’re familiar with business I.T. support.
+These patterns typically contain the following:

 – Threatening messages